zonghaohuang007/home/_pages/personality.md

 =====
 I start to be interested in Soccer when I was in 9 years old.

-I remember the soccer game I watched for the first time was a prelimier league game: Chelsea vs Arsenal but after that I became a fan of Manchester United.

-Then I became a fan of Cristiano Ronaldo.
+I remember the soccer game I watched for the first time was a prelimier league game: Chelsea vs Arsenal but after that I became a fan of Manchester United and a fan of Cristiano Ronaldo.

 Now, I am crazy in soccer, and will never miss any important soccer game.